demisto/content/Packs/Pipl/Integrations/Pipl/README.md

-Pipl provides reputation for email addresses and identity solutions.
+Pipl provides a reputation for email addresses and identity solutions.

 ## Configure Pipl on Cortex XSOAR